danhcon123/SAM2YOLO/README.md

 Create and activate virtual environment
 ```bash
 python3 -m venv sam2

 source sam2/bin/activate
 ```

 Install [PyTorch](https://pytorch.org/get-started/locally/) based on your system's configuration.
 Match the installation with your CUDA Toolkit version if available.
-If CUDA is not installed, select the CPU-only version
+If CUDA is not installed, select the CPU-only version.

 Install requirements

 ```bash